MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Monitoring survey bots

-If you have Bot Status Access [permissions](bot-accounts-permissions.html), you can use the Bots Status application that's intended for monitoring agent connectors to monitor your survey bots.
+If you have Bot Status Access [permissions](bot-accounts-permissions.html), you can use the Bots Status application that's intended for monitoring agent connectors to [monitor your survey bots]((bots-status-managing-post-conversation-survey-bots.html)).
 In Bots Status, you can redeploy the connector as a troubleshooting technique.

-Additionally, there are a few operations available that are specifically for brands migrating from Bot Studio to Conversation Builder for survey bot management, namely:

-* Migrate to Conversation Builder
-* Refresh the connector
-* Roll back to Bot Studio

-{: .important}
-For details on all these operations, see [here](bots-status-managing-post-conversation-survey-bots.html).
-Keep in mind that all survey bots share a single agent connector, so performing any operation on one survey bot affects all the survey bots.

-### Migrating from Bot Studio to Conversation Builder

-If you're an existing Bot Studio user with survey bots built in Bot Studio, the Post-Conversation Survey Bots feature in Conversation Builder is enabled by default.

-Be aware that bots in Bot Studio and Conversation Builder cannot run side by side.
-You'll need to manually recreate your existing Bot Studio survey bots in Conversation Builder.
-LivePerson recommends the following workflow:

-1. In Conversation Builder, manually recreate your survey bots.
-(If you're developing in your Production environment, which is not common and not recommended, assign the survey bots to "test" skills that aren't used in a production campaign, so you can test them before assigning production skills to them.)
-2. Test the survey bots.
-3. Release the new survey bots to your Production environment.
-4. Use the Bots Status application to migrate your account from Bot Studio to Conversation Builder.
-For details on this, see [here](bots-status-managing-post-conversation-survey-bots.html#migrate-to-conversation-builder).

-{: .important}
-While you're completing steps 1 - 3, you can continue to use Bot Studio.
-Once you complete step 4, you can no longer use Bot Studio.

 ### FAQs

+#### I currently use Bot Studio to create survey bots.
+How do I migrate to using Conversation Builder?

+See this topic in the Knowledge Center for information on the migration workflow.

 #### How do I disable a survey bot?